What’s in a 'Cru'? Explaining the Significance of ‘Cru’ on Wine Labels

 Understanding the nuances of cru on wine labels is more than a lesson in terminology; it's a gateway to better understand, tasting, and buying and expanding your knowledge of wine's rich tapestry.
 Whether you're deciphering a complex Burgundy label or exploring the historic vineyards of Bordeaux, the term cru serves as a wonderful guidepost along the way.

-Until next time, Stay Nosey!
+Until next time, Stay nosey!